JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20260428.md

 ## Highlights
 Effective Tax Rate tables have been added for each school district tax measure.
-Effective tax rates take into account the district’s estimated tax rate and the district’s assumed Total Assessed Value (TAV) growth rates for the future years of each proposed tax measure.
+Effective tax rates take into account each district’s estimated tax rate and each district’s assumed Total Assessed Value (TAV) growth rates for the future years of their proposed tax measures.
-From these tables, the districts’ errors in their version of a cost estimate for their local taxpayers were calculated and are shown.
+From these tables, the district errors in their version of a cost estimate for their local taxpayers were calculated and are shown.

-The Lynden SD’s cost estimate for its capital levy is the most accurate with a 4% error.
+The Lynden SD’s cost estimate for its capital levy tax measure is the most accurate with a 4% error.

-The Yakima SD’s cost estimate for its bond is the least accurate with a 122% error.
+The Yakima SD’s cost estimate for its bond tax measure is the least accurate with a 122% error.

 ![Yakima SD Tax Rate Table](pagesManual/LeviesReport/20260428/YakimaBondRatesTable.png "Yakima SD Tax Rate Table")